south-lacrosse/www-dev/docs/development-help.md

 ### Npm Scripts

-You will note a few scripts use `cross-replace`.
-This is because there is no built-in cross-platform way of accessing environment variables from npm scripts, so you'd need `echo %SEMLA_WWW%` for Windows and `echo $SEMLA_WWW` for anything else.
+You will note some scripts use `cross-replace`.
+This is because there is no built-in cross-platform way of accessing environment variables from npm scripts, so you'd need `echo %SEMLA_BLOCK%` for Windows and `echo $SEMLA_BLOCK` for anything else.

 ### Browser Data